-- 2.32.
-Quality control is important to ensure that the outcomes of each site are as accurate as possible.
+- 2.38 Quality control is important to ensure that the outcomes of each site are as accurate as possible.
 For this reason, the Council will undertake a 'Fact Checking' exercise with the registered submitter of a site to ensure that there is general agreement with the data collated by the Council.
 This not only ensures more robust assessments, but also ensures that submitters of sites are appropriately involved in the process and that changes of circumstances can be accounted for between review periods.
-This also provides the Council with the opportunity to check contact information on sites, which is key in determining the availability of a site. - 2.33.
-Where sites have been sourced from the Residential Land Availability assessment and development monitoring processes, 'Fact-Checking' will not take place and an assumption will be taken that sites remain suitable and available unless information has been forthcoming which indicates otherwise. - 2.34.
-Sites which have not received a detailed assessment due to location criteria, i.e. Particular location in the Green Belt and/or segregated position from a settlement (see Annexe 1 for settlement hierarchy); will also not be contacted as there will be insufficient detail to carry out checks.
+This also provides the Council with the opportunity to check contact information on sites, which is key in determining the availability of a site. - 2.39 Where sites have been sourced from the Residential Land Availability assessment and development monitoring processes, 'Fact-Checking' will not take place and an assumption will be taken that sites remain suitable and available unless information has been forthcoming which indicates otherwise.